JurajMarcin/visu/README.md

 Each scheme consists of a scheme SVG and scheme configuration (see Configuration).

 Scheme SVG can be drawn in any vector editor or can be typed by hand, but you must be able to set the `id` attribute of elements you want to update.
+See the `./schemes/` directory for example SVG schemes.

 Each scheme configuration then contains a set of elements which tell `visu` how to update SVG elements in the scheme.
 To make things easier, templates can be also defined.